Skip to content

 Art der Prüfung

 ATTENDING STUDENTS: A digital poster (A1 size) with related oral presentation during the semester (30%); final written exam (70%).
 Results of assignments, project work and classroom work are valid for the academic year only in which these activities have taken place and results of these activities cannot be carried over beyond that time frame.
 The digital poster (A1 size) with oral presentation will require students to work in groups in order to: retrieve, understand and analyse pertinent literature regarding a case study on one of the topics given by the lecturer; present and discuss the role of the different actors involved in tourism and/or sports and/or events; and suggest strategies for firms’ and/or destination’s attractiveness.
-The final written exam consists of closed and open questions.
+(ILOs 1.1, 2.1, 2.3, 3.1, 4.1, 5.1) (plus 1st and 4th additional learning objective as listed above).
+The final written exam (90 minutes) consists of closed and open questions.
 The questions will aim to evaluate the students’ understanding of theoretical concepts and their ability to use these concepts for analysing and explaining the tourism, sport and events management systems.
-The final written exam will last 90 minutes.
-NON-ATTENDING STUDENTS: Final written exam 100% The final written exam consists of closed and open questions.
+(ILOs 2.2, 3.1, 5.1) (plus 2nd and 3rd additional learning objective as listed above).
+NON-ATTENDING STUDENTS: Final written exam: 100% The final written exam (120 minutes) consists of closed and open questions.
 The questions will aim to evaluate the students’ understanding of theoretical concepts and their ability to use these concepts for analysing and explaining the tourism, sport and events management systems.
-The final written exam will last 120 minutes.
+(ILOs 1.1, 2.1.
+2.2, 2.3, 3.1, 4.1, 5.1) (plus all four additional learning objective as listed above).

 Bewertungskriterien